dil-ajanek/tech_assessment/README.md

 # Description:
 The task is to create a UI (whether it a backend or frontend rendered page) which has an input box and a search button.

-Upon pressing the button, it queries movies using the value of the input, using the backend you build.
+Upon entering 3 or more characters or clicking on the search button, it queries movies using the value of the input, using the backend you build.

 The backend may forward the query to an external api (if it doesn't have the answer) and displays the results in a list.